 The Yaquina Estuary Trail

 This family-friendly interpretive trail follows around the southern shoreline of the Yaquina Estuary.
 Signs along the way inform visitors about the importance of estuaries and the plants and animals that inhabit them.
+Due to these sensitive inhabitants, no dogs are permitted on the trail.
 Low tide, when the mudflats show, is an excellent time to watch flocks of hungry shorebirds.

 Difficulty: Easy – all ages (the trail is mostly paved)